 Valenz, L.; Rejl, F.J.; Linek, V., 2011.
 Effect of Gas- and Liquid-Phase Axial Mixing on the Rate of Mass Transfer in a Pilot-Scale Distillation Column Packed with Mellapak 250Y.
 IInd.
 Eng.
 Chem.
 Res.
 50(50), 2262-2271.

-Our recent research activites are focused on the possibility of the evaluation of the axial mixing effect on the packing separation efficiency.
+Our recent research activities are focused on the possibility of the evaluation of the axial mixing effect on the packing separation efficiency.
 The possibility arises from the fact that by the distillation performed under the total reflux conditions the concentration profiles measured in the liquid and in the vapor phase coincide.
 The axial mixing of the phases causes the separation of those profiles and by analyzing the spacing of the profiles it seems to be possible to quantify the axial mixing for example by means of the Bodenstein number.

 Absorption and distillation analogy

 The absorption and distillation are usually treated as analogical processes of the mass transfer between the liquid and gas/vapor phase.
-The orgigin of this idea is obvious, in both the processes the liquid flowing down the packing is in the contact with the gas or vapor flowing counter-currently and if the composition of phases is not in the equilibria the mass transfer occur between the phases.
-In the rate-based approach the mass-transfer intensity is expressed as the product of the mass-transfer coefficient and the process driving force – difference the concentration between the phase bulk and the phase interface.
+The origin of this idea is obvious, in both the processes the liquid flowing down the packing is in the contact with the gas or vapor flowing counter-currently and if the composition of phases is not in the equilibria the mass transfer occurs between the phases.
+In the rate-based approach, the mass-transfer intensity is expressed as the product of the mass-transfer coefficient and the process driving force – difference the concentration between the phase bulk and the phase interface.
 The common dependencies of the mass-transfer coefficients on the process conditions (namely flow rates) and system physical properties are expected enabling to re-calculate the mass-transfer coefficients measured under absorption conditions to distillation ones and vice versa.
 Although the analogy is tacitly assumed its validity has been never verified.
 Moreover the results of our absorption and distillation experiments shown significantly different dependencies of the mass-transfer coefficients on the corresponding phase flow-rates.
-For this reasons we started the project of verification the absorption and distillation analogy.
-The absorption and distillation experiments have been performed in the wetted wall column, a device with known interfacial area which allowed to evaluate the mass-transfer coefficients instead of the volumetric ones eliminating possible effects of aeff on the results.
+For these reasons, we started the project of verification of the absorption and distillation analogy.
+The absorption and distillation experiments have been performed in the wetted wall column, a device with the known interfacial area which allowed to evaluate the mass-transfer coefficients instead of the volumetric ones eliminating possible effects of aeff on the results.
 The absorption mass-transfer characteristics have been measured using desorption of oxygen from water, methanol, ethanol and propanol into the nitrogen at various temperatures and absorption of the sulfur dioxide from helium, air and sulfur hexafluoride into the solution of sodium hydroxide providing the conditions similar to those of distillation systems.
 The experimental data have been correlated in a dimensionless form of liquid and gas Sherwood number.

 The concentration profiles along the wetted wall column under distillation conditions have been measured and evaluated by means of the profile method.
 Atmospheric total-reflux distillation of methanol-propanol and ethanol-propanol test mixtures has been utilized.
 The evaluated values of distillation kL and kG have been compared with the values predicted using the absorption correlations.
 The difference of only about 8 % was found for the kG values prooving the concept of the analogy for the gas/vapor phase.
-For the liquid phase the difference of about 30 % has been found suggesting that there can be also other phenomena affecting the liquid-side mass-transfer resistance.
+For the liquid phase, the difference of about 30 % has been found suggesting that there can be also other phenomena affecting the liquid-side mass-transfer resistance.

 General mass-transfer model for structured packings